What is obfuscated VPN? How it works & 3 reasons why you might need it

 This is the primary reason why VPN obfuscation was created.
 In countries with strict internet censorship, governments actively use Deep Packet Inspection (DPI) to identify and block standard VPN connections.
 This can cut off access to vital sources of information, including international news sites, social media platforms, and communication apps.

-For journalists, activists, researchers, or anyone living in or traveling to these regions, an anti-censorship vpn with obfuscation is not just a tool for convenience—it's a lifeline.
+For journalists, activists, researchers, or anyone living in or traveling to these regions, an anti-censorship vpn with obfuscation is not just a tool for convenience; it’s a lifeline.
 It allows them to bypass these digital barriers, communicate freely, and access the global internet without being detected and blocked.

 3.2.
 To evade VPN blocks on restrictive networks